 12. Musée de la Reddition

 Address: 12 Rue du Président Franklin Roosevelt, 51100 Reims, France

-Additionally, the museum hosts temporary exhibitions on related topics throughout the year, making it well worth your time no matter when you happen to visit.
-So whether you’re an avid history buff or just looking for something different during your travels, be sure to check out the Musée de la Reddition in Reims.
-For a comfortable stay next door, we recommend the Novotel Suites Reims Centre.
+Additionally, the museum hosts temporary exhibitions on related topics throughout the year, making it well worth your time, no matter when you visit.
+So whether you’re an avid history buff or just looking for something different during your travels, check out the Musée de la Reddition in Reims.
+We recommend the Novotel Suites Reims Centre for a comfortable stay next door.